proteusx/SEM-Timer/README.rst

 Installation and use
 --------------------

 SEM Timer is fully portable (i.e. no installation is  needed).
-Download the 32 or 64 bit version, unzip the file in some convenient location and click on the executable file ``timer.exe``.
+From the latest release download the x86 or x64 compressed binary, unzip the file in some convenient location and click on the executable file ``timer.exe``.
 In Linux it can be run via **Wine** with the command: ``wine timer.exe``.

 Compiling the source